Dear Friend

 Creating a Healing Environment at a glance

 Our physical environments bring us in contact with many exposures every day.
 What we eat and drink, touch, or breathe in can affect our bodies and our health.
-There are both positive and harmful connections between are environment and cancer.
+Our environment connects to cancer in both positive and harmful ways.

 Nature includes beneficial exposures such as many plants and animals, air, water, and daytime light, but also harmful exposures such as some natural chemicals, viruses, smoke, and radiation.